LeonMendonca/EldenringMiniGame/README.md

 This is a simple cmd line based game, where you can play it in your terminal

 how to run?
-navigate to the folder where you've saved it then bash eldenringIm.sh
+navigate to the folder where you've cloned it then bash eldenringIm.sh
   OR
   ./eldenringIm.sh